-The final exception we will discuss is for drafts and notes.
+The final exceptions we will discuss are for drafts and notes.
 The definition of public record does not include personal notes that you use only to refresh your own memory and do not share with others.

-The definition of public record also does not include drafts or working papers without substantive comments, rough notes, or calculations.
-However, you must retain some drafts.
-Check with your legal counsel if you are unsure.
+The definition of public record also does not include drafts or working documents.
+However, drafts and working documents may become public records when shared with others and when they contain substantive comments, notes, or calculations.
+Be sure to check with your legal counsel when you're unsure.